nouhelion/charming-prince/README.md

 # E-commerce app using Flutter and Firebase
-Flutter app for client's ecommerce bussiness.
+Flutter app for client's ecommerce bussiness for clothing.

 ## Getting Started